Peter E. Racobs

 Mr. Racobs is a member of the Riverside County Bar Association and the Honorable Joseph B. Campbell Chapter of the American Inns of Court.
 Mr. Racobs has testified as an expert witness on community association issues at trials in the Riverside and Los Angeles Country Superior Courts.

 In 2003, Mr. Racobs presented a continuing legal education program to members of the Riverside County Bar on homeowners’ association law.
 In February, 2004, he was an instructor on the subject of association reserves at the Los Angeles and San Diego Annual Law Seminars of the California Association of Community Managers.
 In 2011, he was an instructor at the CAI Legal Forum & Exposition in Long Beach, California.
+In 2013, Mr. Racobs was a panelist at Senator Richard Roth's Riverside County Mobilehome Conference addressing issues related to mobilehome communities that are also common interest developments.

 J.D.
 University of California at Davis School of Law, Davis, California, 1983